AlexChalk/oyster_card/README.md

 ## Other notes

-This is one day's work from week two of the [Makers Academy](http://www.makersacademy.com) Bootcamp.
+Part of week two at the [Makers Academy](http://www.makersacademy.com) Bootcamp.